 Another reason that I love talking to students about reading and writing is that I am those abilities everyday myself: I am currently writing my dissertation on Greek and Roman slavery.
 I have to read Greek and Roman authors in their original languages very closely, while also comparing my own ideas to those of contemporary scholars.
 A number of years ago I stumbled into my passion and then took advantage of the tools that various teachers gave me to write my own scholarship.
 I am excited to help students today have the tools to work on their own projects.

-Connecticut College - BA, Classics
+Undergraduate Degree: Connecticut College - Bachelor in Arts, Classics

 What is your teaching philosophy?